paritytech/substrate-archive/README.md

 `cargo build --release`

-startup your polkadot, kusama or westend node `./polkadot --chain=polkadot --pruning=archive` run with `./../target/release/polkadot-archive --config "your-config-file.toml" --chain=polkadot` where 'chain' is one of polkadot, kusama or westend, depending on which chain you are running
+startup your polkadot, kusama or westend node `./polkadot --chain=polkadot --pruning=archive`

+run the archive with `./../target/release/polkadot-archive --config "your-config-file.toml" --chain=polkadot` where 'chain' is one of polkadot, kusama or westend, depending on which chain you are running

 You can copy the binary file `polkadot-archive` anywhere you want ie `~/.local/share/bin/`.
 Or, instead of `cargo build --release` just run `cargo install --path .`